Introjection (Neon Genesis Evangelion): Masculinity and deconstruction of the mecha genre

-The episode Japanese title, "A Mans' Battle", can be linked with the theme of masculinity, which is also presented in previous episodes.
-Yūichirō Oguro, the editor of supplemental materials included in the Japanese edition of the series, especially noted how in the first two episodes Misato repeats to Shinji to act like a man.
+The episode's Japanese title, "A Man's Battle", can be linked with the theme of masculinity, which is also presented in previous episodes.
+Yūichirō Oguro, the editor of supplemental materials included in the Japanese edition of the series, especially noted how Misato repeats to Shinji to act like a man in the first two episodes.
 In "Splitting of the Breast", Shinji says fighting is "a man's job" but becomes trapped in Leliel and the Eva-01 Entry Plug as a punishment or a castration for trying to act like a man.
 Toji, who espouses macho ideals, is metaphorically castrated by losing a leg in "Ambivalence".
 According to Oguro, a similar negative and skeptical view of masculinity is presented in "Introjection".
 He also noted how Eva-01 with Yui's soul is the one who defeats the Angel, and not the male protagonist, so it is not exactly "a man's battle".
-According to the academic Cristopher Smith, after the battle against Bardiel, Shinji has seen where the performance of violent masculinity ultimately leads, and initially concludes it is not something he desires nor which is aligned with his own masculinity: "Exposure to extreme hegemonic masculine violence leads Shinji to finally reject both it and the patriarchal organization run by his father".
-Smith also noted for the first time in the series, Shinji later performs exceptional violence in "Introjection", in which he repeats some of the violent actions his father had forced him to perform earlier in "Ambivalence": "He has a deranged look on his face as he does it. ...
+According to the academic Cristopher Smith, after the battle against Bardiel, Shinji has seen where the performance of violent hegemonic masculinity ultimately leads, and initially concludes it is not something he desires nor which is aligned with his own masculinity: "Exposure to extreme hegemonic masculine violence leads Shinji to finally reject both it and the patriarchal organization run by his father".
+Smith also noted for the first time in the series, Shinji later performs exceptional violence in "Introjection", in which he repeats some of the violent actions his father had forced him to perform earlier in "Ambivalence", as "He has a deranged look on his face as he does it. ...
 Now he has realized the depravity of hegemonic masculinity and the violence it requires, but here he indulges in that depravity with full awareness."